N.Ireland to shut restaurants and suspend school in strictest UK lockdown | Health

 N.Ireland to shut restaurants and suspend school in strictest UK lockdown

-Northern Ireland is to impose the strictest COVID-19 restrictions seen in the United Kingdom since early summer, closing schools for two weeks and shuttering restaurants for four, First Minister Arlene Foster told regional lawmakers on Wednesday.
+Northern Ireland is to impose the strictest COVID-19 restrictions seen in the United Kingdom since early summer, closing schools for two weeks and shuttering restaurants for four, First Minister Arlene Foster said on Wednesday.
+The British-ruled region has become one of Europe's biggest COVID-19 hotspots in recent weeks.
+Its health minister described the situation last Friday as becoming more grave by the hour.

-The British-run region has become one of Europe's biggest COVID-19 hotspots in recent weeks.
-Its health minister described the situation last Friday as becoming more grave by the hour and said further constraints were likely.
-"The numbers have continued to rise, the doubling rate is of grave concern, and hospitalisations are on the increase," Foster and Deputy First Minister Michelle O'Neill said in a joint letter to regional lawmakers detailing the new restrictions.
+"We do not take this step lightly ... the COVID transmission rates must be turned down or we will be in a very difficult place very soon indeed," Foster told the regional parliament after announcing the measures.
+"We are very determined that this will be a time-limited intervention.
+They will not continue beyond the four weeks."

 - READ MORE ON: